carolinau/marketing-guidelines/docs/athletic-brand-management.md

 # Athletic Brand Management
 > It is essential to the success of the brand that the Bruin logo always be applied with care and respect in every application according to the brand guide.

+> Refer to the [Logos](/logos.md) page for full-resolution copies of the logos mentioned.

 ## Policy Procedures
 Piedmont International University’s primary athletic logo consists of a wordmark and a character icon.
 The main lettering is meant to have a passionate and intimidating feel, that plays off of the competitive nature of the athletic program.